rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/architecture/json-rpc.md

 ##### Parameters

 1. `Object` - The transaction object
-  - `from`: `DATA`, 20 Bytes - The address the transaction is send from.
+  - `from`: `DATA`, 20 Bytes - The address the transaction is sent from.
-  - `to`: `DATA`, 20 Bytes - (optional when creating new contract) The address the transaction is directed to.
+  - `to`: `DATA`, 20 Bytes - (optional when creating new contract) The address the transaction is sent to.
   - `gas`: `QUANTITY`  - (optional, default: 90000) Integer of the gas provided for the transaction execution.
 It will return unused gas.
-  - `gasPrice`: `QUANTITY`  - (optional, default: To-Be-Determined) Integer of the gasPrice used for each paid gas
+  - `gasPrice`: `QUANTITY`  - (optional, default: 0) Integer of the gasPrice used for each paid gas
   - `value`: `QUANTITY`  - (optional) Integer of the value sent with this transaction
   - `data`: `DATA`  - The compiled code of a contract OR the hash of the invoked method signature and encoded parameters.
-For details see [Ethereum Contract ABI](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI)
+For details see [Ethereum Contract ABI](https://docs.soliditylang.org/en/develop/abi-spec.html)
   - `nonce`: `QUANTITY`  - (optional) Integer of a nonce.
 This allows to overwrite your own pending transactions that use the same nonce.

 ##### Example Parameters